ycpcs/cs497-spring2019/labs/lab07.md

 ### Source Files

 ### Tips
-- Before you do any of the tasks, get familiar with *HTTP Header Live* tool.
+- Before you do any of the tasks, get familiar with Firefor Web Developer Tool and *HTTP Header Live* addon.
 Instructions on how to use this tool is given in the Guideline section (§ 4.1) in the lab description.

 ### Expected Output